Willy Wonka (musical): Act Two

 Wonka and the remaining guests proceed to the Fizzy Lifting Drink Room, which is filled with bubbles.
 Wonka informs everyone that the drink will cause the imbiber to float, but forbids anyone to partake.
 Charlie and Grandpa Joe linger behind after the others leave, and the Oompa-Loompas tempt them to sample the drink.
 They do so, and immediately rise into the air ("Flying").
 They soon find that they're in danger of being sucked into a giant fan on the roof of the room.
 However, they discover that burping reverses the effects of the drink, and, via a series of belches, they are able to descend back to the ground ("Burping Song").

 Charlie and Grandpa Joe rejoin the others in the Nut Room, where a team of squirrels is busy sorting good nuts from bad nuts.
 Veruca immediately demands a squirrel, and launches into an extended spoiled tantrum ("I Want it Now").
 She is deemed a "Bad Nut" and falls down one of the sorting shoots, pursued immediately by her father.
 The Oompa-Loompas share a moral about the ills of spoiling children ("Oompa-Loompa Three").

 Wonka and the dwindling group proceed to the Choco-Vision Room where he is currently developing an experimental process for transmitting chocolate via television.
-Her explains how to activate the experimental machinery but warns everyone not to do so.
+He explains how to activate the experimental machinery but warns everyone not to do so.
 Mike immediately activates the equipment and transports himself via television signal.
 This results in his being shrunk to tiny size.
 Wonka directs that he be taken to the taffy-pulling machine and stretched out.
 The Oompa-Loompas warn of the perils of excessive television viewing ("Oompa-Loompa Four").

 With only Charlie and Grandpa Joe remaining, Wonka abruptly announces that the tour is over.
 He pronounces that the day has been "a total waste of time and chocolate."
 Before going, Charlie confesses that he and Grandpa Joe tasted the Fizzy-Lifting Drinks, and states that he therefore does not deserve the lifetime supply of chocolate he was promised.
 He apologizes to Wonka and thanks him for the tour.
 Wonka stops Charlie from leaving and announces that the entire competition was devised with the goal of finding his successor, and that Charlie's behavior and performance prove that he should take over the factory.
 Wonka then takes them for a ride in the Great Glass Elevator ("Flying", reprise).